AdlanSADOU/Sample_simple2d/README.md

 # Getting started

-This project makes use of [simple2d](https://github.com/simple2d/simple2d) repository as a submodule.
+This project makes use of my fork of [simple2d](https://github.com/AdlanSADOU/simple2d) repository as a submodule.
 Follow these steps to be able to build it:

 ## On Windows